To use a chainsaw, follow these steps:

 To work perfectly, all the internal parts of the chainsaw should be warmed up before you start using it.
 Here’s how it’s done.

 - Place your chainsaw on the ground or between your legs.

-- Locate the chain brake and lock it until you’re ready to use the chainsaw.
+- Locate the chain brake and lock it until you can use the chainsaw.

 - Start the chainsaw and let it idle for 10 minutes.

 - Handle the choke position if your chainsaw has one, and then push the primer button several times to get the engine ready.